 13. Patchwork Quilt Trivet

 Use fabric scraps to sew a small quilted trivet.
 It’s a colorful way to protect your surfaces and a great way to use up those last bits of fabric.
+This is one of many creative mini sewing projects you can make with leftover materials.

 14. Leather Loop Elegance

 Cut leather strips and loop them into an elegant trivet.
 This one brings a touch of sophistication and is a favorite for my dinner parties.
+You can also incorporate these into your creative cast iron storage ideas to keep your kitchen organized.

 15. Painted Stone Trivet